johlym/wxlistener/README.md

 table_name = "wx_records"  # optional; this is the default table name
 ```

-The database table will be created automatically with columns matching the weather data fields.
+When you run wxlistener with database configuration, it will check if the table exists.
+If not, it will prompt you to create it interactively.
 The `heap_free` field is excluded from database storage.
 Each weather reading is stored as a new row with a timestamp.

-**Create Table Manually**
+**Create Table Non-Interactively**

-To create the database table without starting the listener:
+To create the database table without starting the listener or being prompted:

 ```bash
 wxlistener --config wxlistener.toml --db-create-table
 ```

 This will connect to the database, create the table (if it doesn't exist), and exit.
+This is useful for scripts and automated deployments.

 ## Output Example